iainbeeston/lou/README.md

 # {:an_old_key=>"this is old"}
 ~~~

-The transforms are applied in the order that they're defined using the ~apply~ function, with each transform receiving the result of the previous one.
-The process can be reversed using the ~reverse~ function.
+The steps are applied in the order that they're defined, when the ~apply~ method is called, with each step receiving the result of the previous one.
+The process can be reversed using the ~reverse~ method.
 Note that for each step, the input is the result of the previous step.

+If ~reverse_on~ is defined, then any completed steps will be reversed if the exception specified is raised.

 Transformers inherit the steps of their parent class, so it's possible to reuse steps by using inheritance.